Chinese Novels — Timeline, List, and Brief Introduction

 The Classic of Mountains and Seas — Myths and Legends

-The Classic of Mountains and Seas or Shan Hai Jing, believed written by Yu the Great the founder of the Xia Dynasty (about 2070 BC — 1600 BC), is a masterpiece that includes ancient geography, states, Mythical Animals, and Wonder Worlds.
+The Classic of Mountains and Seas or Shan Hai Jing, believed to have been written by Yu the Great, the founder of the Xia Dynasty (about 2070 BC — 1600 BC), is a masterpiece that includes ancient geography, states, Mythical Animals, and Wonder Worlds.

 Meanwhile, this miraculous book also records stories and legends of deities and historical figures, such as those in Creation Myths.